riyanshgupta/jiosaavan/README.md

 Just for educational purposes.

 # Usage
-Use at your own risk
+Use it, they don't care... haha